RohanBansal01/GitPractice/branching.md

 **Explanation:**

-* Creates a new branch named `feature-branch`
+* Creates a new branch
 * Does NOT switch to it
-* Both branches initially point to the same commit
+* Both branches point to the same commit

 ---